jtalks-org/functional-tests/README.md

 Add new configuration for type "TestNG".
 Fill **Name** and **Suite** fields with path to testng.xml, i.e. %path_to_project%/functional-tests-jcommune/src/test/resources/testng.xml.
 Fill "Working directory" field with %path_to_project%.
 Press "Ok".

+###Functional Tests Best Practices
+* Do not use XPath if possible, use IDs or CSS.
+XPaths depend on all the elements in the hierarchy of HTML.
+If you need to find a link and you're doing something like this `//tbody/tr/td/a[contains(@href,'branches')]` you'll get in trouble when at least one of the elements `tbody`, `tr`, `td`, `a` changes.
+The less elements to be changed, the better.
+Moreover XPath usually is a bit complicated.